How to Smoke Oysters (Smoked Oyster Recipe In 3 Simple Steps)

 I have two methods for smoking oysters.

-The first method; you remove the oyster from the shell using an oyster knife.
-Then smoke the oysters on a tray.
-I like to use a try and oysters can fall between the grates.
+The first method involves removing the oyster from the shell using an oyster knife.
+Then, smoke the oysters on a tray.
+I like to use a tray, and the oysters can fall between the grates.

-The second method; you leave the oysters in the shell and smoke them.
-The recipe below first this method as I believe you get a better flavor.
+The second method is to leave the oysters in the shell and smoke them.
+The recipe below first uses this method, as I believe you get a better flavor.

 Ingredients for Smoked Oysters